When Should You Seek Marriage Counseling And Does It Actually Work?

 Subsequent sessions will involve working with the therapist on your communication skills, ways in which you express yourselves, and your approach to problem-solving.
 To help you along, the therapist may include "homework" or exercises in communication which you put into practice at home.
 Also, you will be taught how to be more in-tuned with and empathetic toward your partner's feeling, as well as how to identify problems in your relationship without assigning blame to your partner or yourself.

-Does Marriage Counseling Work?
+Does Marital Counseling Work?
 A Look At The Statistics

-If you doubt marriage counseling could work for you, then checking out what it has been able to do for other people could change your mind.
-The AAMFT provides the following statistics in support of how effective marriage counseling can be.
+If you doubt marital counseling could work for you, then checking out what it has been able to do for other people could change your mind.
+The AAMFT provides the following statistics in support of how effective marital counseling can be.

 - Marital/Couples counseling requires fewer sessions than individual therapy at averages of 11.5 and 13 sessions, respectively.